ds300/react-native-typescript-transformer/README.md

 ## Avoid cyclical dependencies

 If you're transitioning an app from `tsc` to `react-native-typescript-transformer`, you might see runtime errors which involve imported modules being `undefined`.
-You almost certainly have cyclical inter-module dependencies which manifest during your app's initialization. e.g. if ModuleA is `undefined` in ModuleB it means that ModolueA (in)directly imports ModuleB.
+You almost certainly have cyclical inter-module dependencies which manifest during your app's initialization. e.g. if ModuleA is `undefined` in ModuleB it means that ModuleA (in)directly imports ModuleB.

 `tsc` seems to be able to mitigate some instances of these cyclical dependencies when used as a whole-app compiler.
 Unfortunately the module-at-a-time compilation approach that react-native's bundler supports does not permit the same optimizations.